mekorhabracha/mekorhabracha.github.io/index.md

     text: Donate to Mekor
     link: contribute/donate.html
 alert:
-  text: "MOSHAVE CONCERT - TICKETS ON SALE NOW!
+  text: "MOSHAV CONCERT - TICKETS ON SALE NOW!
 Wednesday, August 9, 7:30 PM (doors open at 7:00 PM) Gershman Y (401 South Broad Street)
 Join Mekor Habracha for a special night with the Moshav Band, and opening act by Moments of Wrong.
 100% of the profits will support Mekor Habracha.